Cineworld investors approve management pay, but discontent grows

-Cineworld (CINE.L) shareholders approved a resolution for management pay at the annual general meeting, the company said on Wednesday, but support dwindled after major advisory groups recommended voting against it for being excessive.
+(Reuters) - Cineworld shareholders approved a resolution for management pay at the annual general meeting, the company said on Wednesday, but support dwindled after major advisory groups recommended voting against it for being excessive.

 The world’s second-largest cinema chain, which sunk to its first-ever loss last year due to the COVID-19 crisis, said 74% of the votes cast in the meeting were in favour of the remuneration report.